Self-ActualizationGCSE students aged 15-16 in bottle green cardigans focus on personal projects, fostering self-actualization in a sunlit classroom.

 But what does this mean in practice?
 And how do you know if you have achieved it?

 Self-actualization does not mean things will always go smoothly.
 You may still face difficulties.
-A key part is knowing your limits as well as your strengths.
+A key part is knowing your limits as well as your strengths, which helps build resilience in students.

 Like Kurt Goldstein before him, Maslow saw self-actualization as reaching your fullest potential.
 But Maslow focused only on humans, not all living things.
 His theory says the drive to self-actualize only appears after basic needs are met.